jtr13/EDAV/docs/70-network.md

-The `visNetwork` documentation doesn't provide the same level of explanation as the original, so it's worth checking out the `vis.js` documentation as well: http://visjs.org/index.html  In particular, the [interactive examples](http://visjs.org/network_examples.html) are particularly useful for trying out different options.
-For example, you can test out physics options with this [network configurator](http://visjs.org/examples/network/physics/physicsConfiguration.html).
+The `visNetwork` documentation doesn't provide the same level of explanation as the original, so it's worth checking out the `vis.js` documentation as well: http://visjs.org/index.html  In particular, the [interactive examples](http://visjs.org/network_examples.html){target="_blank"} are particularly useful for trying out different options.
+For example, you can test out physics options with this [network configurator](http://visjs.org/examples/network/physics/physicsConfiguration.html){target="_blank"}.

 ### Minimum working example

-Create a [node data frame](https://datastorm-open.github.io/visNetwork/nodes.html)with a minimum one of column (must be called `id`) with node names:
+Create a [node data frame](https://datastorm-open.github.io/visNetwork/nodes.html){target="_blank"} with a minimum one of column (must be called `id`) with node names:

 ```r